Skip to Main Content

 Just like a human heart, your pet's heart has two chambers with valves on either side that pump blood to and from the heart.
 As your pet ages, these heart valves will begin to deteriorate and may get to the point where they no longer close completely.
 When this happens their blood will fail to flow in the direction that it is meant to.

 When a dog suffers from DMVD it is more likely that they are an older dog.
 With DMVD the mitral valve that separates the left atria from the left ventricle will become thick and weak, allowing some blood to flow backward through the valve with each heartbeat.
 The name for this backward flow of blood is called mitral valve regurgitation.
 As your dog ages, this condition will progress and valve regurgitation will increase.
 One of the unfortunate outcomes of this increased valve regurgitation is that progressive heart enlargement can occur, at this point your dog may be at increased risk of developing congestive heart failure (CHF).
 DMVD is not only more common in older dogs but also in smaller breeds of dogs.
 While this is a condition that will affect most dogs, there is a small percentage of the dog population that will be affected more severely and require long-term management.
-Your small animal internal medicine vets in Sacramento may diagnose this disease if they detect any left-side heart murmurs during a routine check-up.
+Your vets may diagnose this disease if they detect any left-side heart murmurs during a routine check-up.

 2. DCM - Dilated cardiomyopathy in Small Animals